 Should parents be considering a holiday during term time a leave of absence request form must be completed by all adults with parental responsibility BEFORE the holiday is booked.
-An absence request form can be requested (see each school's policy for their details).
+An absence request form can be requested from the school office.
 Where a holiday is not authorised, consideration will be given to requesting a penalty notice from the Local Authority for this period of absence if a child's attendance is deemed as 'not regular'.
 This is defined by CELT schools as falling below the threshold of 96%.
 In the Autumn Term, a child's attendance for the previous academic year will be considered before deciding on a course of action.
-From January onwards, the decision will be based on attendance data from the
+From January onwards, the decision will be based on attendance data from the current academic year.

 If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
-We may submit a request to Cornwall Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
-Penalty Notices are issued per liable parent, per child and each carry a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
-Failure to pay the Penalty Notice may result in legal action.
-Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
+We may submit a request to Cornwall under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
 Cornwall Council may also apply for the costs incurred in taking the matter to Court.